phac-nml/ncov2019-artic-nf/docs/update_testing.md

 ![violin_del_plot](./images/violin_del_plot.jpg)

-Deletions: Noticeable increase in deletions being called in the new artic results (v1.6.0 using clair3 in place of medaka).
+*Deletions*: Noticeable increase in deletions being called in the new artic results (v1.6.0 using clair3 in place of medaka).
 Below are some of the more extreme examples in the dataset.
 These deletions range in size from 26 to 134 bp and occur at the end of the genome, most commonly at ~29 kbp but a few were found at ~27 kbp.
 208 (n=376) of the samples tested here had a deletion increase of 26 bp, which corresponds to a common deletion found at ~29 kbp.

 Also notable, two samples in this dataset with new deletions at ~27 kbp called by v1.6.0 both had frameshifts called by version 1.2.4 which were not called in version 1.6.0.